 Domain-Specific Knowledge

-One of the beauties of AI is its applicability across various industries.
-If you’re a healthcare professional, your domain-specific knowledge could be invaluable when working on AI projects related to medical diagnostics.
+Applicability across numerous industries is one of the many advantages of AI.
+Your domain-specific knowledge could be invaluable when working on AI initiatives related to medical diagnostics if you are a healthcare professional.
 Likewise, a background in finance could help you excel in AI-driven financial analytics.
 Check out our blog, Should I Choose a Career in AI or Data Science? to help you decide where your existing skills could be most effectively applied in the AI landscape.

 Types of AI Courses for Non-Technical Learners